milliondollarscript/public-docs/routes-and-pages.md

 ## Pages (blocks or shortcode)

+- You can change the permalinks of these pages to whatever you want on your site.
-- Use the Setup Wizard to create standard pages with the correct blocks.
+- Use the Setup Wizard to create standard WordPress pages with the correct blocks.
 - You can also manually insert the “Million Dollar Script” block or the `[milliondollarscript]` shortcode into any page.
 - Blocks let you use `{width}`/`{height}` placeholders for the Grid to match exact dimensions automatically.